apache/nuttx/configs/sam3u-ek/README.txt

   nxwm:
     This is a special configuration setup for the NxWM window manager UnitTest.
+It includes support for both the HX834x LCD and the ADS7843E touchscreen controller on board the SAM3U-EK board.

+    The NxWM window manager is a tiny window manager tailor for use with smaller LCDs.
+It supports a toolchain, a start window, and multiple application windows.
+However, to make the best use of the visible LCD space, only one application window is visiable at at time.

     The NxWM window manager can be found here:

       nuttx-git/NxWidgets/nxwm